PostHog/posthog.com/contents/blog/posthog-first-five.md

 4. Hire great talent, not (just) impressive looking CVs
 5. Scrappy and self-motivated T-shaped people FTW

-This is just a snapshot of the lessons we learnt, but there's a broader theme here.
+There's also a broader theme here.

 While it's tempting to search for "that hire" who will magically transform your product and company, this is a fool's errand.

 Successful companies are built on collective strength, which is why talent compounds is one of our [core values](/handbook/company/values).

 <NewsletterForm compact />